soraxas/firmware/README.md

   - `postponeKeys` modifier prefixed before another command keeps the firmware in postponing mode.
 Once no instance of postponeKeys modifer is active, the postponer will start replaying the keys.
 Replaying happens with normal event loop, which means that postponed keys will be replayed even during macro execution (most likely after next macro action).
 Some commands (thos from this section) apply this modifier implicitly.
 See MODIFIER section.
   - `postponeNext <n>` command will apply `postponeKeys` modifier on the current command and following next n commands (macro actions).
   - `ifPending/ifNotPending <n>` is true if there is at least `n` postponed keys in the queue.
+  - `ifPendingKeyReleased/ifNotPendingKeyReleased <queue idx>` is true if the key pending at `idx` in queue has been released.
+I.e., if there exists matching release event in the queue.
   - `ifKeyPendingAt/ifNotKeyPendingAt <idx> <keyId>` looks into postponing queue at `idx`th waiting key nad compares it to the `keyId`.
   - `consumePending <n>` will remove n records from the queue.
   - `activateKeyPostponed KEYID` will add tap of KEYID at the end of queue.